An anal fissure is a tear or open sore (ulcer) that develops in the lining of the large intestine, near the anus.

 - bleeding when you poo – most people notice a small amount of bright red blood either in their poo or on the toilet paper

 When to see your GP

 See your GP if you think you have an anal fissure.
 Do not let embarrassment stop you seeking help: anal fissures are a common problem GPs are used to dealing with.

 Most anal fissures get better without treatment, but your GP will want to rule out other conditions with similar symptoms, such as piles (haemorrhoids) ↗.

 Your GP can also tell you about self-help measures and treatments that can relieve your symptoms and reduce the risk of fissures recurring.

 Diagnosing anal fissures

-A digital rectal examination ↗ – where your GP inserts a lubricated, gloved finger into your anus to feel for abnormalities – isn't usually used to diagnose anal fissures as it's likely to be painful.
+A digital rectal examination ↗, where your GP inserts a lubricated, gloved finger into your anus to feel for abnormalities, is not usually used to diagnose anal fissures as it's likely to be painful.